Using the rejection sampling for finding tests: Materials and methods

-There are two types of errors a researcher can do when making a decision whether or not reject $H_0$: Type I error (reject $H_0$ when it is actually true) and Type II error (accept $H_0$ when the alternative is actually true).
-Let $\alpha = P(\text{Reject } H_0 \mid H_0 \text{ is true})$ denote the Type I error, and let $\beta = P(\text{Accept } H_0 \mid H_A \text{ is true})$ denote the Type II error.
+There are two types of errors a researcher can do when making a decision whether or not reject $H_0$: Type I error (reject $H_0$ when it is actually true) and Type II error (accept $H_0$ when it is not true).
+The probabilities corresponding to these errors can be expressed informally as follows: Use $\alpha = P(\text{Reject } H_0 \mid H_0 \text{ is actually true})$ to denote the Type I error, and let $\beta = P(\text{Accept } H_0 \mid H_0 \text{ is actually false})$ denote the Type II error.
 A typical practice is to evaluate a test in terms of the statistical power instead of the Type II error.
-The statistical power of a test is defined as $P(\text{Reject } H_0 \mid H_A \text{ is true}) = 1 - \beta$.
+The statistical power of a test is defined as $1 - \beta$.
 An ideal test would have both $\alpha$ and $\beta$ as zero.
 Except in simple situations, this ideal cannot be attained and these errors can never be truly zero because there is always a chance, even if small, of observing data that falsely leads to the rejection of a true (false) null hypothesis due to random variation.
 In practice, a good test has statistical power close to one for most $\theta \in \Theta_c$, while maintaining the Type I error at a pre-specified level $\alpha \in [0, 1]$ that is close to zero for most $\theta \in \Theta_0$.